10 clever ways to make your virtual meetings more interesting and fun!

 You can try interesting off-topic questions like “What’s the best piece of news you’ve had this week?”
 Keep up the practice.
 Experienced facilitators build up a list of appropriate icebreakers over time.
 For ideas, take a look at our 31 Unique Icebreakers!

 Tip 4.
-Use a “Ready Check” to keep things moving.
+Use a “Ready Check” to keep things moving

 In a virtual meeting, how do you know when everyone has completed the current task?
 You can’t physically see that they have finished, so often meeting hosts need to resort to asking and waiting for replies.
 This is often clumsy to orchestrate.
 Using a Ready Check is an efficient and easy way to make sure everyone is ready to proceed from one activity to the next.